ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 {: secrets}

 It's never good practice to store credentials within the app code.
-Instead, Kubernetes provides so called **["secrets"](https://kubernetes.io/docs/tasks/inject-data-application/distribute-credentials-secure/)** that hold sensitive information, such as  passwords, OAuth tokens, or ssh keys.
+Instead, Kubernetes provides so-called **["secrets"](https://kubernetes.io/docs/tasks/inject-data-application/distribute-credentials-secure/)** that hold sensitive information, such as passwords, OAuth tokens, or ssh keys.
 Kubernetes secrets are encrypted by default which makes secrets a safer and a more flexible option to store sensitive data than to store this data verbatim in a `pod` definition or in a docker image.

 One way of using secrets in Kubernetes in by doing something like this: